NilCoalescing/djangochannelsrestframework/README.rst

 Creating a fully-functional custom Consumer
 -------------------------------------------

 This package offers Django Rest Framework capabilities via mixins.
-To utilize these mixins, one must inherit from the GenericAsyncAPIConsumer.
+To utilize these mixins, one must inherit from the `GenericAsyncAPIConsumer`.

 One may use the same exact querysets and serializer_classes utilized in their DRF Views, but must omit the DRF permissions.

-Permissions are to be imported from djangochannelsrestframework, which provides the standard AllowAny and IsAuthenticated permissions.
+Permissions are to be imported from djangochannelsrestframework, which provides the standard `AllowAny` and `IsAuthenticated` permissions.

 .. code-block:: python